aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/advanced-drawing/draw-using-graphicspath/_index.md

         graphics.Clear(Color.White);
 ```

-Here, we set up the image options and create a blank canvas with a white background.
+Here we configure a 500 × 500 pixel BMP with a white background, ready for drawing.

-## Step 2: Creating GraphicsPath and Adding Shapes
+## Step 2: Creating GraphicsPath, Adding Shapes and Text

-Now, let's create a GraphicsPath and add various shapes to it, such as an ellipse, rectangle, and text.
+Now we build a `GraphicsPath` that contains both shapes **and the text we want to draw on the image**.

 ```csharp
         GraphicsPath graphicspath = new GraphicsPath();